-Dr. Sam Fernald was appointed interim director of the New Mexico Water Resources Research Institute (NM WRRI) in January 2011.
-As interim director, he will lead the institute in its mission to develop and disseminate knowledge that will assist the state, region, and nation in solving water resources problems.
+Dr. Alexander Fernald is the director of the New Mexico Water Resources Research Institute.
+He will lead the institute in its mission to develop and disseminate knowledge that will assist the state, region, and nation in solving water resources problems.

 The NM WRRI, one of 54 water institutes in the nation, encourages university faculty statewide to pursue critical areas of water resources research while providing training opportunities for students, and provides an outlet for transferring research findings to the academic community, water managers and the general public.
 Professor Fernald also is a faculty member in the Department of Animal and Range Sciences at New Mexico State University.